 Specific Requirements & Techniques for Designing Dry-Type Cable Terminations

 Dr. Klein received his PhD from the Institute of Power Transmission & High Voltage Technology at the University of Stuttgart.
 After working briefly at the surge arrester division of ABB, he became Research Assistant at his former university.
 In 2004, he was appointed Head of Product Management for cable accessories at Pfisterer, eventually rising to become Managing Director of Pfisterer Kontaktsysteme & General Manager of the Cable System Division.
 He is Founder of Strescon, a firm that develops technologies for cable accessories.

-Technical Manager, Wacker Chemie, Germany
+Manager, Application Engineering, Wacker Chemie, Germany

 Dr. Lambrecht studied radio and power engineering, earning a doctorate degree from Dresden University of Technology.
 Since that time, he has made his career as a development engineer for silicone cable accessories as well as a specialist in application engineering for silicones for both medium and high voltage applications.
 He has been with Wacker Chemie since 2005.